Effective date: January 1, 2026

 The University of Oregon is committed to equal access to programs, course offerings, facilities, admission, and employment for all its students, employees, and community members.
 It is the policy of the University to maintain an environment free of prohibited harassment and discrimination against any person because of: race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, pregnancy (including pregnancy-related conditions), age, physical or mental disability, genetic information (including family medical history), ancestry, familial status, citizenship, service in the uniformed services (as defined in federal and state law), veteran status, expunged juvenile record, and/or the use of leave protected by state or federal law.

 In recognition of this commitment, the University has established these procedures to implement the student conduct process as it relates to allegations of Discriminatory Misconduct consistent with the Student Conduct Code.
+Throughout these procedures, the term “Code” refers to the Student Conduct Code.
 If there is a conflict between the Code and these procedures, the Code controls.
 In cases where allegations are related to both Discriminatory Misconduct and other forms of Prohibited Conduct under the Code, these procedures may be utilized to resolve all potential violations associated with the alleged misconduct.

-The student conduct process is designed to fit within the University’s larger education system and does not function as a court of law.
+The student conduct process is designed to fit within the University’s larger education mission and does not function as a court of law.
 As such, these procedures use language that is designed to be both educationally focused and procedurally neutral.
 Throughout these procedures, the term “Director” is used to refer to the Director of Student Conduct and Community Standards or their designee.
-The term “Chief Civil Rights Officer” is used to refer to the Title IX Coordinator/Chief Civil Rights Officer.”
-For a glossary of additional important terms, see Appendix A.
+The term “Chief Civil Rights Officer” is used to refer to the Title IX Coordinator/Chief Civil Rights Officer” or designee.
+For a glossary of additional important terms, see Appendix A. Throughout these procedures, references to “days” are references to calendar days unless otherwise noted.

 Section I: Preliminary Considerations